-Customers participating in the program will continue to be billed for their otherwise applicable transmission and distribution charges and commodity charges.
+The program's rate design methodology, calculations and billing are described in the testimony of Chris Yunker.
+In sum, customers participating in the program will continue to be billed for their otherwise applicable transmission and distribution charges and commodity charges.
 The SunRate program tariff will include the SunRate rate, providing the basis for customer billing.
-SDG&E expects that SunRate participation will result in three new line items on the customer's SDG&E bill.
-The three combined reflects the customer's incremental cost of participating in the program.
-All SunRate charges will be based on the customer's subscription level in the program, meaning that if the customer's subscription is at 50%, all SunRate billing will be based on 50% of the customer's actual energy usage.
-The following provides a summary of each of the billing line items.
-The program's rate design methodology and calculations are described in the testimony of Chris Yunker.
+SDG&E expects three new line items on the SunRate customer's SDG&E bill, as noted in the testimony of Chris Yunker (Section II).
+The three combined items and a monthly administrative charge would reflect the customer's incremental cost of participating in the program.
+The SunRate charge will be based on the customer's subscription level in the program, meaning that if the customer's subscription is at 50%, the SunRate billing will be based on 50% of the customer's actual energy usage.
+SDG&E will review the bill presentation options before enrolling customers and may conduct customer research to confirm customer preference for bill presentment options.
+SDG&E may revise the final customer bill presentation and line items to better meet the needs of customers or billing operational needs.